-On average, Baja Buyers Brokerage can obtain your trust within 60-90 days.
-In some cases title has been transferred in as little as two to three weeks.
+On average, our transaction coordination team can obtain your trust documents within 60-90 days.
+In some cases title has been transferred in as little as two to three weeks with escrituras.
 We oversee the entire process and make certain you understand each and every step involved.
 For your benefit, we can even provide you with a sample trust in English for your review.

 Many real estate purchases in Mexico have only a simple buy/ sell agreement between the Purchaser and the Seller as evidence of ownership.
-This is not a safe method of ownership and is not recommended by Baja Buyers Brokerage or our Third Party Escrow provider.
+This is not a safe method of ownership and is not recommended by our team or our Third Party Escrow provider.

 Q. When do I pay for my property?

 A. The Purchaser should only release funds when the Purchaser holds clear title.
 By utilizing our Third Party Escrow service, your money is held in an individually numbered escrow account until your trust is complete and the property rights have been transferred to you, the Purchaser.

 A. Whether you purchase real estate in the U.S., Canada or Mexico, we recommend Title Insurance for every property you purchase.
 We insure our cars, homes and our health — it is just as important to insure one of your largest investments: your property.

 Title Insurance is available for properties in Mexico purchased by U.S. and Mexican citizens.

 Fact: Just because you have a trust does not ensure you have free and clear title.
 Title insurance is a necessity.